Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 allegedly take $50,000 from undercover FBI agents?
 And if he did, why was the case dismissed?
 And if it was,

 was he allowed to keep the money?
 I mean, pretty basic oversight question of a top-ranking Trump official.
-And how do the Republicans respond?
+And how do the the Republicans respond?

 With silence and allowed Bondi to simply attack anybody asking that question.
 But it's also an illustration of who they're really speaking to in those hearings, which is an audience of one person.